Real. Texas. Roads.

 The streets selected for repair are done so through a data-driven process that evaluates several factors including pavement condition, the "bumpiness" of the road, safety concerns and traffic volume.
 All residential streets are evaluated every time an analysis is completed.
 Streets are grouped together and the overall group priority is evaluated in order to select the next round.
 Grouping of streets is done in order to increase construction efficiency and reduce overall construction costs.

 Staff prepares a recommendation of the next round of streets to be rehabilitated based on the data-driven selection process.
 City council makes the final approval for the next streets to be focused on.
-The first three years of streets have already been selected and approved by City Council.
-Staff anticipates to take the next round of recommendations to City Council in Spring 2019 and plans to recommend areas to focus on for the next 2-3 years.
+The first six years of streets have already been selected and approved by City Council.
 For questions regarding how streets are selected and the analysis process used, please contact Christina Hickey, PE at 972-216-6432 or through email firstname.lastname@example.org.

 For immediate repair needs or for streets not already selected for the Real.
 Texas.
 Roads. program, residents should contact the Streets Division by calling 972-216-6282.